3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

-AFC: The Asian Football Confederation, the Confederation in charge of Asian soccer.
+AFC: The Asian Football Confederation, the confederation in charge of Asian soccer.

-Aggregate score: A form of keeping score in knock-out tournaments in which teams play two-match series in each stage of the tournament, with each team hosting one of the matches in its home venue.
+Aggregate score: A form of keeping score in knockout tournaments in which teams play two-match series in each stage of the tournament, with each team hosting one of the matches in its home venue.
 The combined score of the two matches is the aggregate or total, which decides which team will advance to the next stage of the tournament.

 Association: Originally used by England’s Football Association, the term is applied to the national governing body for soccer in a country.
 The word ‘soccer’ is taken from ‘Association.’